 My ongoing war with cancer is the motivation behind my work.
 I am fortunate to have won three battles so far and it’s from this experience a new perspective on life emerged.
 Cancer rekindled my passion for photography with the purpose to create and share images that deliver the calming reprieve of the natural world.

 I currently live in Hayden, Idaho with my beautiful wife and two Labrador Retrievers, where we have close access to the rugged mountains we love.
 I still feed my risky side by snowboarding, but I try and avoid the first-aid kit.
-Most importantly, I’m living life to the fullest despite the odds.
+I’m chasing the light and living life to the fullest despite the odds.